NaifZaghmout/Drive-safe-quiz-game/README.md

 - ##### Home

-  - Containes a header.
+  - Contains a header.
   - Contains an image in the center.
-  - Orange back-ground color.
+  - Orange background color.
-  - Contains About the quiz game secation.
+  - Contains the About the Quiz Game section.
   - Contains a test form.

   ![home page](assets/images/homepag.png)